Alkylation unit: Operating variables

 In order to promote the desired alkylation reactions, which are those involving isobutane and olefins, it is necessary to maintain a high concentration of isobutane in the reaction zone.
-Low isobutane-olefin ratios increase the likelihood of olefin-olefi polymerization that will result in lower octane.
+Low isobutane-olefin ratios increase the likelihood of olefin-olefin polymerization that will result in lower octane.
 Polymerization reactions also have a higher rate of production of acid soluble oils, resulting in higher acid consumption.